wavefrontHQ/docs/pages/doc/maintenance_windows_managing.md

 To extend a single maintenance window, click the ellipsis icon on the left of the window, click **Extend** and select the desired duration.

-### Closing a Maintenance Window
+### Close a Maintenance Window

-You can close the window before it is scheduled to finish.
-To close one or more maintenance windows:
+You can close the window to enable alerts before the window is scheduled to finish.

 1. Select **Browse > Maintenance Windows**.
 2. Select the check boxes next to the maintenance windows to be closed.